Reading time: 5 minutes

 - Progesterone deficiency: Insufficient progesterone production in the second half of the menstrual cycle disrupts the hormonal balance, resulting in physical and mental complaints.

-- Vitamin and mineral deficiencies: Deficiencies in vitamin B6, calcium and magnesium worsen PMS symptoms, as these nutrients are crucial for healthy hormone balance.
+- Vitamin and mineral deficiencies: Deficiencies in vitamin B6, calcium, and magnesium worsen PMS symptoms, as these nutrients are crucial for healthy hormone balance.

 PMS self-test